Robertson-Mason

 Several relationships that have been proposed were based in the Kozeny-Carman equation (e.g. Bear, 1972).
 Robertson and Mason (1949) were first to introduce fibre properties to Kozeny-Carman equation.
 They derived the equation:

-where and are a property of the fibre cake, and can be determined experimentally by different methods.
+and can be determined experimentally by different methods.

 Bibliography